 - Customised foot orthoses- to correct the rolling in of the ankles and reduce compression of the nerve.

-- Injection therapy- local anesthetic to provide pain relief, corticosteroid may be useful in treating the inflammation, prolotherapy to assist with repair of the nerve.
+- Injection therapy- local aesthetic to provide pain relief, corticosteroid may be useful in treating the inflammation, prolotherapy to assist with repair of the nerve.

 - Supportive footwear– that is professionally fitted, as shoes that are too tight can lead to increased pressure on the tibial nerve.

-- Physical therapy- Ultrasound therapy, stretching (especially prior to exercise) and strengthening exercises of muscles in the legs (tibialis anterior, tibialis posterior, peroneus and flexor digitorum longus).
+- Physical therapy- stretching and strengthening exercises of muscles in the legs (tibialis anterior, tibialis posterior, peroneus and flexor digitorum longus).

 - Prescription medication- such as Neurontin, Lyrica and Lidocaine patches for symptom relief.

-If conservative treatment fails, surgery may be recommended to release the nerve within the tarsal tunnel.
-The incision is made behind the ankle bone, where the posterior tibial nerve can be identified and separated from the surrounding artery and vein.
-Soft tissue growth that is causing increased pressure within the tarsal tunnel is removed.
+If conservative treatment fails, surgery may be necessary to release the nerve within the tarsal tunnel.
+The incision is made behind the ankle bone, exposing the posterior tibial nerve.
+This then allows the surgeon to preform the separation of the nerve from the surrounding artery and vein.
+Soft tissue growth that is causing pressure within the tarsal tunnel is also removed during the procedure.

 If scar tissue is evident within the nerve or its branches neurolysis (water technique) is used to remove it.
 The foot is dressed and non-weight bearing is advised for 1-2 weeks, stitches will be removed around 3 weeks.